codeWhizperer/codeWhizperer/README.md

 ###

-<p align="left">👨‍💻 **codeWhizperer - Blockchain Engineer**<br>- 🔗 Currently exploring Starknet Contract and Cairo.<br>- 🔐 Exploring the fascinating world of cryptography and STARKs.<br>- 🌐 Fascinated by distributed systems and actively researching in the field.<br>- 💡 Open to exciting opportunities in the realm of decentralized technologies.<br>- 🌱 Always learning and contributing to open-source projects during my free time.</p>
+<p align="left">👨‍💻 codeWhizperer - Blockchain Engineer<br>- 🔗 Currently exploring Starknet Contract and Cairo.<br>- 🔐 Exploring the fascinating world of cryptography and STARKs.<br>- 🌐 Fascinated by distributed systems and actively researching in the field.<br>- 💡 Open to exciting opportunities in the realm of decentralized technologies.<br>- 🌱 Always learning and contributing to open-source projects during my free time.<br>📧 - Reach out to me via email: Adegbiteademola1999@gmail.com</p>

 ###